janosh/gatsby-source-google-scholar/readme.md

 ## Known Issues

 The HTTP response received from `request` seems to break HTML entity encoding.
 As a result some special characters (like German umlauts) are currently not displayed correctly.
-Will hopefully be fixed soon.
 PRs welcome!